 DORA: The Changing Compliance Landscape

 There is no doubt that digitalisation brings with it not only opportunities but also the increased risk of cyberattacks.
-The Digital Operational Resilience Act (DORA) is aimed at ensuring that financial services companies are resilient enough to recover, not only for their own sake but also for all the other entities they interact with as well as their consumers.
+The Digital Operational Resilience Act (DORA) is aimed at ensuring that financial entities are resilient enough to recover, not only for their own sake but also for all the other entities they interact with as well as their consumers.
+Back in 2020, the European Commission embarked on the introduction of new legislation to ensure harmonised operational resilience across the financial sector, creating a framework which was common to banking, insurance and investment companies (amongst others), and whose aim was to ensure that Member States went beyond the minimum or diverging standards.

 Raising the bar with DORA